12 beautiful kitchen backsplash ideas that will instantly elevate your space

-These are the best backsplash ideas for kitchens of any style – from luxury marble to modern metals that add wow factor to your space
+These are the best backsplash ideas for kitchens of any style, from luxury marble and modern metals to classic tiles and unique slabs

 These creative kitchen backsplashes are a great example of how planning the practical elements of a space and the beauty of interior style have become intertwined when designing a kitchen.

-Explore this range of kitchen backsplash designs to suit a whole range of styles to give you plenty of inspiration for choosing the right backsplash and look for your space.
+Explore this range of kitchen backsplash designs to suit a whole range of styles to give you plenty of inspiration for choosing the right backsplash for your space.

-If you’re looking to give your kitchen a luxury edge then marble is a must.
-With myriad colors and veining options available you can choose from classic white to moody greens or even blacks.
-Plus since your backsplash covers a smaller area of the room, it is a more affordable way to incorporate this luxury material into your space.
+If you’re looking to make your kitchen look more luxurious then marble is a must.
+With a myriad of colors and veining options available, you can choose from classic white to moody greens or even blacks.
+Since your backsplash covers a smaller area of the room, it's a more affordable way to incorporate this luxury material into your space.

 'Using marble or quartz with an active pattern for a backsplash combined with a less busy countertop material adds panache to what might be an otherwise flat homogeneous look,' says Linda Sasson, designer and founder of Linda Sasson Designs.